 Hope Charity Shop

 Once you’ve moved through the initial shock of the size and the multitude of hangers to comb through, you’ll realise you’re in op shop heaven.
 We are no strangers to the Salvation Army stores, because you could easily spend a couple of hours sorting through the knick knacks.
-Hands down one of the best op shops on the Sunshine Coast, if you’re a uni student on the search for cheap homewares and furniture, consider this your palace.
+Hands down one of the best op shops on the Sunshine Coast, if you’re a uni student on the search for cheap homewares, furniture or some fresh threads, consider this your palace.

 Sanctuary Op Shop